cmtchssn/Dissertation/README.md

 ### Jesse Meeting 004
 Learn to make dice.
 Record your own sounds (impulse, ambient, rhythmic, etc.).
 Have fun, explore.
 Don't narrow vision on one idea yet.

+### Jesse Meeting 005
+Combining dice creation into 1 function call.
+Include empty object generation when calling this so you can call them in game.
+Your goal is to make making music doable in VR.
+To get there you need to set up all the scripts to enable how much work you can actually do in VR rather than switching between Unity and in-game to make music.
+Start organizing the way you will work in-game so you can spend more time there playing and making music.